softwarespot/jquery-handlebars/README.md

 ## Actions

+The plugin has 4 actions that are passed as the first parameter.
+For simplicity and semantics, the actions have multiple aliases.

-The plugin has 4 actions, with a couple of aliases for some of those actions.
-By default the plugin has 4 parameters, though these parameters have different roles depending on the action passed.
-Please refer to the examples for each action.
+By default the plugin has 4 parameters, though these parameters have different roles depending on the action passed to the plugin.
+Please refer to the examples below as to what each parameter represents depending on the action.
+This is similar to jQuery in which functions appeared to be overloaded.

 #### `add`

-Add a template to the content element
+Add a template to the specified content element using the template string parameter.

 #### `clear/empty/remove`

-Remove a specified template or all templates from the content element
+Remove a specified template or all template(s) from the content element.

 #### `find/get`

-Retrieve the HTML for a particular template
+Retrieve the HTML for a particular template.

 #### `compiled/store`

-Get all the compiled templates stored by the plugin
+Get all the compiled templates stored by the plugin.

 ## Demo of actions